Barriers that Programming Instructors Face While Performing Emergency Pedagogical Design to Shape Student-AI Interactions with Generative AI Tools: Results

 \subsection{Overview of Emergency Pedagogical Design}

 In the context of our instructors reacting to student usage of GenAI tools, we define \emph{emergency pedagogical design} as the work that instructors do to adjust their courses in order to improve student interactions with GenAI.
-In our study, we observed the following properties of emergency pedagogical design:
+In synthesizing interview accounts, we observed several cross-cutting patterns that described the broader conditions under which instructors tried to adjust their courses.
+We refer to these as properties of emergency pedagogical design because they characterize the design setting that emerged from our inductive analysis rather than specific challenges or solutions.
+We observed the following properties: